easternhercules/easternhercules.github.io/_pages/about.md

 During my time as an undergraduate, I worked as a research assistant on various projects and served as a lab proctor; as a graduate student I mentored undergrads in my advisor (Dr. Chris Hawn)’s lab.
 I also held several internships, including at the United States Environmental Protection Agency’s Risk Assessment Division.

 My expertise is in `data science` (GIS, statistics, AI/ML), but I also have background in social science, public policy, and biology.
-I am currently working in the consulting industry serving government clients.